On the Beach (Chris Rea song): York version

 In 1999, German dance music group York sampled the guitar riff for their track "O.T.B.
 (On the Beach)".
-In June 2000, it debuted and peaked at No. 4 on the UK Singles Chart and sold over 200,000 copies to earn a Silver certification from the British Phonographic Industry.
-Rea himself played guitar with them for their performance of the track on Top of the Pops.
-Rea also stated on British radio that he had intended to go to Ibiza with York for live promotions but was unable due to a recent heart attack.
+In June 2000, it debuted and peaked at No. 4 on the UK Singles Chart for two weeks and sold over 200,000 copies to earn a silver certification from the British Phonographic Industry (BPI).
+Rea played guitar with York for their performance of the track on Top of the Pops.
+He also stated on British radio that he had intended to go to Ibiza with York for live promotions but was unable due to a recent heart attack.